Open-Urantia/OpenUrantia-data/CONTRIBUTING.md

-# Contributing to Urantia Papers JSON
+# Contributing

-We welcome contributions from the community, whether it's in the form of code, bug reports, feature requests, documentation improvements, or any other enhancements that can make the Urantia Papers JSON project more useful for everyone.
+We welcome contributions from the community, whether it's in the form of code, bug reports, feature requests, documentation improvements, or any other enhancements that can make the project more useful for everyone.
 Here's how you can contribute:

 ## Getting Started